codepoet80/webos-metube/README.md

 YouTube client for legacy Palm/HP webOS devices, depends on back-end services listed below.

 Tested on Pre, Pre2, Veer and Touchpad.
+Now with Just Type search capability!

 Learn more about this app at: [http://metube.webosarchive.com](http://metube.webosarchive.com)